Shopify/shopify-app-js/packages/shopify-app-session-storage-dynamodb/README.md

 // You can use the default options const storage = new DynamoDBSessionStorage();

-// or, if you want to use a different session table name const storage = new DynamoDBSessionStorage({ sessionTableName: 'my-table' });
+// or, if you want to use a different session table name and shop index name const storage = new DynamoDBSessionStorage({ sessionTableName: 'my-session-table', shopIndexName: 'my-shop-index' });

 // or, if you want to use a different region or credentials const storage = new DynamoDBSessionStorage({ config: { region: 'us-west-2', credentials: { ... } } });